philipturner/molecular-renderer/Documentation/HDL.md

 # Hardware Description Language

 > This is not a prototype to something atomCAD will build.
-This is the final product, one component contributing to a foundation, on which a nano-factory can be designed and synthesized.
+This is the final product, one component contributing to a foundation, upon which a nano-factory can be designed and synthesized.
 It is not the only component of the CAD software, but an experiment that proved successful and generally useful.

 Domain-specific language for accelerating nanomachine design workflows.
 - This will enable the creation of a mechanical parts catalog covering several different categories.
 Each part will have Markdown documentation (when possible) and Swift APIs for instantiating parts/machines in larger assemblies.
 Heavy emphasis on making the parts <b>parametric</b>, so they can be used with a different material or dimension than originally conceived.
 - Emphasis on <b>a first-generation technology base</b>.
-The language lacks support for strained shell structures, as they require second-generation technology (but it will facilitate testing of machines for building them).
+The language lacks keywords for strained shell structures, which happen to require second-generation technology (but it will facilitate testing of machines for building them).
 - Tutorials and well-maintained documentation will be provided, to onboard new engineers and provide the skills for making crystolecules.
 This will cover common pitfalls in design, such as actions that expose triply-unbonded carbon atoms, and good practices like reconstructing (100) surfaces.
 - The API will be geared toward those with <b>little to no Swift experience</b>.
 It will make minimal use of Swift's many examples of syntactic sugar.
 When possible, subsets of the HDL or hardware catalog's functionality will have bindings to alternative programming languages.
 - The codebase will only depend on <b>cross-platform</b> Swift packages, even if Apple-specific libraries have higher performance.